bsuraj23/NineThirtyBatch/README.md

 (18-08-2025)

 1.Explore about http and https?
+  * HTTP (Hyper-Text Transfer Protocol) used to transfer data between a web browser and a server.
+It doesn't provide any          security.
+  * HTTPS (Hyper-Text Transfer Protocol Secure) adds a security layer using SSL/TLS encryption, which ensures data privacy        and protection from attackers.

 2.Find how does a search engine works?
+  A search engine operates in three main steps:
+  * Crawling -> Search engines use automated programs called crawlers or spiders to systematically find new and updated web       pages.
+  *

 (19-08-2025)